-3.8.1 DATA QUALITY FRAMEWORK
+3.8.1 DATA QUALITY PROCESS

 The Data Quality Framework provides structure to assess and measure data assets of the enterprise.
-Exhibit 3-6: Data Quality Framework shows the six-step process to implement a data quality improvement program.
+Exhibit 3-6: Data Quality Process shows the six-step process to implement a data quality improvement program.

-Exhibit 3-6: Data Quality Framework
+Exhibit 3-6: Data Quality Process

-This Data Quality Framework can be an input to the State Self-Assessment evaluation of data quality within the Agency.
-The four major categories of data quality are:
+This Data Quality Process can be an input to the State Self-Assessment evaluation of data quality within the Agency.

+There are five major categories (or dimensions) of data quality: